 How little we understand what Montana farmers and ranchers do for us!

 Thanksgiving is coming in a week.
 I was teaching in my other job at Montana State University listening to students tell me how they were leaving too early because their parents had made them flights to get home early.
 In my repetitive conversation that sounded like a personal family issue and that deadlines didn’t change, I started thinking about how much most Americans take for granted the food on their table.
 That isn’t mudslinging.
 I use to be one of them.
 I had no clue when I was a kid the work that went into putting all this food on our families table.
 However, I will still be stepping away from Venture West Ranches to enjoy this holiday with friends and family.

 Let me name a few of my favorite dishes that my Mom so incredibly made for our family gathering that we all took for granted.
-Dilly rolls, Turkey, deviled eggs, stuffing, pecan pie, pumpkin pie, stuffed squash, green beans all of which someone probably worked ridiculous hours in a day to enable us Dallas, Tx city slickers to sit down and stuff ourselves.
+Dilly rolls, Turkey, deviled eggs, stuffing, pecan pie, pumpkin pie, stuffed squash, green beans all of which someone probably worked ridiculous hours in a day to enable us Dallas, TX city slickers to sit down and stuff ourselves.
 My Mom who got up at 4:30 in the morning preparing the food so we could overfeed ourselves.

 Here are a few things that went on for these farmers and ranchers to put food on the table.
 Starts with having the land to plant or tend to the animals that would end up on our table.
 No easy feat.
 It is an upfront major investment that many have to borrow money from banks to get a start.
 Then they have to get the land ready.
 Many times the land needs work and nutrients to be able to even plant, let alone make money.
-Then in Montana they have to deal with when to plant to not have frost ruin their investment or to tend to animals in a spring snowstorm.
+Then in Montana, they have to deal with when to plant to not have frost ruin their investment or to tend to animals in a spring snowstorm.
 The thing I have come to realize is how much of agriculture is a guess.
 A very educated guess built on decades of experience but still a guess.
 You don’t want to be late to plant because then you could be caught on the opposite end not being able to harvest before fall freeze.
 Gambles are being made every year and day for our nations food supply by farmers or ranchers.
 And that gamble is being made with not knowing what they are going to be paid at the end of the journey.

 Then comes the growing season where there is a constant daily struggle to watch and nurture the growing plant or animal.
 Spraying, watering, watching out for disease, rotating pastures, doctoring is a sun up to sundown + day that is non stop yet Montana farmers and ranchers do it without knowing if they get a paycheck at the end of the season or are paying the bank to work unbelievable hours.
 It is a get up before sunlight to walking in the door at dark.